gnolang/blog/posts/2024-10-17_myg12/README.md

 Bounties are sorted by t-shirt sizes, ranging from $500 to $32,000 USD.

 Find out more [here](https://gno.land/contribute).

+## Introducing Gnoverse

+One of the gno.land tenets is censorship resistance.
+For that, we need greater decentralization.
+That's why we're opening [Gnoverse](https://github.com/gnoverse), a new GitHub organization dedicated to community-driven projects, as well as other minot projects not critical to the gno.land infrastructure.

+Contributors will be able to experiment with Gno related ideas and projects, collaborating without interference and oversight from the core engineering team.

+We've migrated a dozen repos from [Gnolang](https://github.com/gnolang) to [Gnoverse](https://github.com/gnoverse).
+Whether you're a developer, designer, or just passionate about Gno, your input is invaluable.
+Feel free to submit pull requests, suggest ideas, or simply join the conversation.

 # Gno Core Updates